0x6d64/3dprint/projects/misc_projects/printer-cabinet/README.md

 # 3d printer cabinet
 All projects connected with building a printer enclosure.
+It is my spin on the idea of combining a IKEA Platsa corpus with a Sindvik glass door;
+unfortunately I don't remember where I saw that approach first and can't credit my inspiration.

 ## Features
 - glass door, soft close